shehuixinrenicu/shehuixinren/_includes/about/en.md

 ##### Thanks

-This blog is built up on ：[黄玄](https://huangxuan.me) , an awesome front end engineer.
+This blog is built up on ：[Huang Xuan黄玄](https://huangxuan.me)'s website.
+Huang Xuan is an awesome front end engineer.